 Gilly R, Pillion G, Frileux C. Evaluation of a New Venoactive Micronized Flavonoid Fraction (S 5682) in Symptomatic Disturbances of the Venolymphatic Circulation of the Lower Limb: A Double-Blind, Placebo-Controlled Study.
 Phlebology 1994; 9(2):67-70.

-Vasculera, which contains MPFF, has been shown to improve the 8 symptoms of CVD.
-Each symptom was scored on a scale of 0-4, with 0 being no impact from the symptom, and 4 being highly impacted by the symptom.
-Symptom scores were compared from week 0 to week 4, and after week 8 on MPFF.
+Each manifestation was scored on a scale of 0-4, with 0 being no impact, and 4 being highly impacted.
+Scores were compared from week 0 to week 4, and after week 8 on MPFF.
 The bars represent the difference in improvement from week 0 to 8 weeks after taking MPFF vs week 0 to week 8 on placebo.
-The change between week 0 to week 8 for MPFF was significant compared to placebo in 6 out of 8 symptoms of CVD, with greatest significance in reduction of swelling, heaviness and functional discomfort.
-Although there was a reduction in the symptom score for paresthesia and redness, the reduction when compared to placebo did not reach statistical significance.
+The change between week 0 to week 8 for MPFF was significant compared to placebo in 6 out of 8 manifestations of vein compromise, with greatest significance in reduction of swelling, heaviness and functional discomfort.
+Although there was a reduction in the severity score for paresthesia and redness, the reduction when compared to placebo did not reach statistical significance.

 The term "medical food" means a food which is formulated to be consumed or administered enterally (by mouth or feeding tube) under the supervision of a physician and which is intended for the specific dietary management of a disease or condition for which distinctive nutritional requirements, based on recognized scientific principles, are established by medical evaluation. (source: 21 U.S.C. sec.
 360ee(b)(3). -- [from the Orphan Drug Act, 1988]